SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 #### Student Group - Timed Out Import

 If a student group import shows that it failed in the UI, but the import table shows that it was successful, it is probably due to a timeout while validating an extremely large file.
 The easiest way to work around this issue is to break apart large Student Group files into smaller ones.
-Usuallym files with 50K to 100K entries will be processed without a timeout.
+Usually, files with 50K to 100K entries will be processed without a timeout.

 If splitting apart these files is not an option, it will be necessary to increase the timeout value.
 Both the Zuul